- November 20, 2022

-Even as health plans continually evolve to provide the best possible treatment to individuals, it is critical for insurance companies to enforce ‘risk adjustment’ as a part of their strategy.
-This term has often been thrown around, especially in the last few years – but what does it really mean?
+As health plans continue to evolve to deliver the best possible care, it has become increasingly vital for insurance companies to integrate risk adjustment solutions as part of their strategy.
+The term ‘risk adjustment’ has gained substantial attention in recent years but what does it truly mean?

 How is the risk score calculated?

-Those who have high RAF scores can apply for a Medigap or Medicare Supplemental Insurance Plan to take care of additional costs, otherwise not covered by their Medicare plan.
+Those with high RAF scores can opt for Medigap or Medicare Supplemental Insurance Plans to help cover expenses not included in their base Medicare risk adjustment plan.

-Since insurance companies incur varying coverage costs for their enrollees, risk adjustment serves as a tool for protection – ensuring that they receive appropriate revenue, irrespective of the patient’s health needs.
+Because insurance companies face differing coverage costs across their enrollee populations, risk adjustment tools act as financial equalizers.
+They ensure that insurers receive appropriate revenue, irrespective of the health status of their members.

-Also, Focus Care’s NCQA Comprehensive Patient Assessment Tool has a set of pertinent questions that are tailored to meet CMS Standards, and is designed to help participants and providers identify chronic disease, injury risk, modifiable risk factors, and urgent health needs.
+Focus Care’s NCQA Comprehensive Patient Assessment Tool features a carefully designed set of questions aligned with CMS standards.
+It assists providers and participants in identifying chronic diseases, injury risks, modifiable risk factors, and urgent healthcare needs.

 All in all, comprehensive healthcare and Focus Care go hand in hand!